-Violations of this Code of Ethics and Conduct will be referred to the ExecutiveDirector and may be referred to the Chair of the Rules & Personnel Committee, the TRS Ethics Officer, or the full Board, as appropriate in a given circumstance.
+Violations of this Code of Ethics and Conduct will be referred to the President and Vice President of the Board.
+The President and Vice President may implement appropriate disciplinary actions for behavior that is inconsistent with this Code of Ethics.
+Such discipline may include, but is not limited to, private censure, required additional training or suspension of travel privileges.
+The President and Vice President will notify the TRS Ethics Officer and counsel of any violations, and at the discretion of the President and Vice President, violations may be referred to the full Board, as appropriate in a given circumstance.
 Serious violations may be reported to the Executive Ethics Commission or the Office of the Executive Inspector General, as warranted.